September 28, 2022

 Views of the Picos de Europa emerged once again at the top of the climb.
 The mountains looked close enough to reach out and touch, though I know they’re really much farther than they appear.
 Some of them must be made of granite or some other light colored rock, because it appeared as though they’re covered in snow – and I know that’s virtually impossible this time of year.

-After I crest one last climb, the Camino headed out onto a wide dirt road that paralleled the A-8 (or the Autovía).
+After cresting one last climb, the Camino headed out onto a wide dirt road that paralleled the A-8 (or the Autovía).
 Large blue road signs pointed motorists toward bigger towns like Llanes and Oviedo.
-It’s sobering to realize the cars up driving those roads will be in those cities in mere minutes, but it will take me hours and days to walk there!
+It’s sobering to realize the cars that are driving those roads will be in those cities in mere minutes, but it will take me hours and days to walk there!

 THE COASTAL ALTERNATE

-Just beyond the small hamlet of La Franca, the sea cames back into view again, and it was time for me to make a choice.
-The Camino splits here between a coastal route and an interior route.
+Just beyond the small hamlet of La Franca, the sea came back into view again, and it was time for me to make a choice.
+The Camino forked again, with one path heading toward a coastal route and the other toward an interior route.

-I still don’t know how long the rain will hold off, but I didn’t think my choice of route will matter.
-The wind is strong enough today that I won’t be using my umbrella on either route if the rain rolls in.
+I didn’t know how long the rain would hold off today, but I didn’t think my choice of route would make a difference.
+The wind was strong enough today that I wouldn’t be using my umbrella on either route once the rain rolled in.
 So I picked the slightly longer coastal path — just because of the likelihood of better views.

 Man, was this the right choice too!!
 Picking this coastal alternate paid off tenfold.
 I was literally on the edge of the high cliffs above the ocean with waves crashing into the rocks.
 It was one of the most visually stunning days of the Camino Del Norte yet.

 At one point, the route passed over a wide rock bridge with a cave to my left and the ocean to my right.
-Waves crashed below me and into the cave, and I feel so small compared to their power.
+Waves crashed below me and into the cave, and I felt so small compared to their power.
 A handful of day hikers were out there with me exploring the massive rocks.
-I feel as it I could just stand out there forever, but eventually the song winds forced me to keep moving.
+I could have take hundred of photos out there, but eventually the song winds forced me to keep moving.

-I could have stayed out on those windswept cliffs watching the waves perform this show all day.
+I wanted to stay out on those windswept cliffs watching the waves perform this show all day.
 THIS was why I’d chosen to walk the Camino del Norte.
 THIS landscape.
 It was just mesmerizing!

-I knew I had to continue walking once the dark clouds started descend.
-I didn’t want to get caught out here on this exposed bluffs if the weather shifted quickly.
-I’d have nowhere to hide if lightening rolled in.
+My cue to continue walking came once the dark clouds started to descend.
+I didn’t want to get caught out here on these exposed bluffs if the weather shifted quickly.
+I’d have nowhere to hide if lightning rolled in.
 But I had such a difficult time ripping myself away from the remarkable seascapes!

 THE THREAT OF RAIN